 Although the organizers of the World Expo 2020, Dubai were firm on trying to execute the events at the stipulated time, many countries that have been affected significantly by COVID-19 expressed a need to postpone the event’s opening by a year.
 Keeping these proposals in mind along with the spirit of solidarity and unity, the whole event will now be held after a year.

 Theme and Sub-themes of the Expo

-The theme for the 2020 World Expo is “Connecting Minds, Creating the Future” and the sub-themes are Opportunity, Mobility, and Sustainability.
-The aim of the organizers still is to host a World Expo that showcases the best examples of collaboration, innovation, and cooperation that would inspire people in different ways.
-The whole situation being unpredictable, their collective ambition as of now, more than ever, is to bring humanity together and remember what truly unites everyone.
+“Connecting Minds, Creating the Future” is the theme for the 2020 World Expo and the sub-themes are Opportunity, Mobility, and Sustainability.
+The organizers still aim to host a World Expo that showcases the best examples of collaboration, innovation, and cooperation that would inspire people in different ways.
+The whole situation is unpredictable.
+However, their collective ambition as of now, more than ever, is to bring humanity together and remember what truly unites everyone.